6 Facts You Need to Know About Starting Your Own Consulting Business

-It's important to your client that they are getting a return on their investment, so this should be important to you, too.
+It's important to your clients that they get a return on their investment, so this should be important to you, too.
 If you can prove your ROI, you've got leeway to charge a healthy percentage of the client's profit.

 Remember, the higher your rate, the better you look.
-If you saw two wristwatches -- one for $10 and the other for $5,000, which one would you think was superior?
-Obviously the more expensive watch is a better timepiece.
+If you saw two wristwatches -- one for $10 and the other for $5,000, which one would you think superior?
+Obviously the more expensive watch is, the better a timepiece it is.
 The same goes for consultants.
 A consultant whose fees are $100 per hour will be valued far less than a consultant who charges $5,000 per hour.

 If you're expensive, then you'll be more likely to get the clients who pay expensive.
 And that's where you want to be.

-As unpleasant as it sounds, a consultant is selling him or herself.
+As unpleasant as it may sound, a consultant is selling him or herself.
 There's nothing sordid or dirty about this.
 This is the way business is done in the consulting world.